Kostis-S-Z/moviestream_task/README.md

 ## About

 The task is to find patterns on what movies different types of users like.
 This can be achieved by examining the rankings each user has already made and try to predict how they will rank the rest of the movies.
-One method to predict these rankings is with SVD.
+One method to predict these rankings is with Singular Value Decomposition.
+Deep Learning can also be employed in this case using context-aware neural networks to take into account the timestamp of the ratings of the users.

 ## Installation